tsekeres/pet-adoption/README.md

 # Adoption Website

 ## Setup
+* While in ~/workspace/foundations/exercises, make a directory called pet-adoption

-* Create a repository called `pet-adoption` and push up a README.md file
+* Create a github repository called `pet-adoption` and push up a README.md file
 * Create a setup branch and push up the usual stuff

 ## Requirements